DPDK/dpdk/doc/guides/tools/dts.rst

    | Methods ``set_up_test_case`` and ``tear_down_test_case`` will be executed
      before and after each test case, respectively.
    | These methods don't need to be implemented if there's no need for them in a test suite.
-     In that case, nothing will happen when they're is executed.
+     In that case, nothing will happen when they are executed.

 #. **Configuration, traffic and other logic**